 \subsection{Regularity Conditions}

 First, observe that given the construction of the statistic $T_n$ in \eqref{eq: statistic second} and its Gaussian and bootstrap analogs in \eqref{eq: gaussian analog} and \eqref{eq: bootstrap statistic}, it is without loss of generality to assume that $\mu_{j} = 0$ for all $j = 1,\dots,p$, which is what we do for the rest of the paper.
-Also, all our results follow immediately if $n= 2$, and so we assume that $n\geq 3$, so that, in particular, $\log(p n)\geq 1$.
-In addition, since we are primarily interested in the case with large $p$, we assume that $p\geq 2$.
+Also, all our results follow immediately if $n= 2$, so we assume $n\geq 3$, which in particular implies $\log(p n)\geq 1$.
+In addition, since we are primarily interested in the case with large $p$, we assume $p\geq 2$.